-The course focuses on America – civil war to civil rights – as well as on imperial domination across the world and the fight against prejudice - Nelson Mandela in South Africa and Martin Luther King in America.
-By studying History you learn about influential people and events in the past that have shaped the world in important ways.
+The course focuses on the changing rights of peoples over time – in America from the Civil War to Martin Luther King and civil rights and the resistance to apartheid by Nelson Mandela and others in South Africa.
+This is contrasted with imperial domination across the world.
+By studying History you learn about infl uential people and events in the past that have shaped the world in important ways.

 What will I study in the first year?

 ‘In search of the American Dream: the USA, c.1917–96’, which includes Martin Luther King and Civil Rights, Prohibition, Boom and Bust in the 1920s and 30s America, popular culture and media, and the changing Presidency, from Woodrow Wilson to Ronald Reagan.
 You will also look in depth at ‘South Africa, 1948-1994, apartheid state to rainbow nation’, which includes resistance to apartheid, life in South Africa, the Soweto Uprising, Steve Biko, the African National Congress and Nelson Mandela.

 What will I study in the second year?

 ‘Britain: losing and gaining an Empire, 1763–1914’ which includes the American colonies and War of Independence, the abolition of slavery, the scramble for Africa, and Australia, Canada, India and Egypt up to World War One.
 For coursework you will research interpretations on the Northern victory in the American Civil War.

 Assessment is 80% by examination and 20% coursework, which is written in the second year.

 What skills will I need and develop in this course?

 A wide range of skills are developed during the study of history including processing and analysing information, evaluating evidence, research and investigation.
 You will learn to argue effectively and intelligently, while empathising with and understanding the context of the lives of people in the past.
 You also learn about how to find things out and how to evaluate and criticise arguments, interpretations and ideas.